BRANCO & PRETO

-Branco e Preto was an architecture and design store, opened in late 1952, in São Paulo.
-Existing until 1970, it was one of the precursors of interior architecture and modern-inspired furniture in Brazil.
-The studio was managed by the architects Miguel Forte (1915-2002), Jacob Ruchti (1917-1974), Plínio Croce (1921-1984), Roberto Aflalo (1926-1992), Carlos Millan (1927-1964) and the Chinese architect Chen Y Hwa who had their offices in the same building at Rua Barão de Itapetininga.
-With the exception of the latter, who arrived in Brazil in 1952 and was employed at Croce and Aflalo’s office, the entire group graduated from Mackenzie Architecture University.
-The interest in modern architecture was the common denominator of all these young architects who, realizing the gap that exists in the market for modern furniture in São Paulo in the early 1950s, decided to create a store to offer an alternative of modern taste to the São Paulo elite.
+Branco e Preto was an architecture and design store, that opened in 1952, in São Paulo.
+Open until 1970, the store was one of the forerunners of interior architecture and modern furniture in Brazil.
+The studio was managed by the architects Miguel Forte (1915-2002), Jacob Ruchti (1917-1974), Plínio Croce (1921-1984), Roberto Aflalo (1926-1992), Carlos Millan (1927-1964) and the Chinese architect Chen Y Hwa all with their offices in the same building at Rua Barão de Itapetininga.
+With the exception of the latter, who arrived in Brazil in 1952 and was employed at Croce and Aflalo’s office.
+The entire group graduated from Mackenzie Architecture University.
+A shared interest in modern architecture was underpinned the motives of all these young architects who, realizing there was a gap the market for modern furniture in São Paulo in the early 1950s, decided to create a store to offer modern designs to the São Paulo elite.

-The environment of São Paulo in the 1940s and 1950s brought renovations not only in the city, which was expanding, but also in the fields of art and architecture.
+The atmosphere of São Paulo in the 1940s and 1950s was one of vivacious regeneration, not only in infrustructual projects, but also in the fields of art and architecture.
 In 1947, the São Paulo Art Museum Assis Chateubriand (Masp) was founded, followed by the foundation of the São Paulo Museum of Modern Art (MAM / SP) in 1948.
 In 1951, the first São Paulo Biennial opens.
 Later, Masp created the Contemporary Art Institute (IAC).
-These transformations made room for modern architecture and the idea of Brazilian modernism.
+These changes gave way to modern architecture and the idea of Brazilian modernism.
 Participating in this process, young people started working in offices and designing homes and buildings.
-Faced with the task of furnishing a modern house, they were faced with copies of foreign drawings.
-There were large armchairs and sofas, with foam and upholstery.
-In addition to designer Joaquim Tenreiro’s store (1906-1992), in Rio de Janeiro, which opened a branch in São Paulo in 1950, and Móveis Z, by designer Zanine Caldas (1919-2001), opened in 1947 in São Paulo, modern furniture options were still limited.
+Faced with the new task of furnishing a modern house, they were drawn to foreign desires, armchairs and sofas, with foam and upholstery for example.